 Tuck expects that the work contained in your application, including the essays and all accompanying materials, is completely accurate and exclusively your own.
 Content should not be provided by outside sources, such as consultants.

-Letters of Recommendation (LORs) are to be completed by the recommender and no one else.
-Drafting, writing or translating your own recommendation, even if asked to do so by your recommender, is inappropriate and a violation of the terms of our application process and Tuck’s Academic Honor Principle.
+Letters of Reference (LORs) are to be completed by the recommender and no one else.
+Drafting, writing or translating your own reference, even if asked to do so by your recommender, is inappropriate and a violation of both the terms of our application process and Tuck’s Academic Honor Principle.
 Applicants are expected to inform recommenders of this policy.

 All applications and deposits must be received in the Tuck Office of Admissions or the Office of Financial Aid on the due date specified (5:00 P.M.
 ET).
 Please review the key deadlines posted on our website.

-All applications and supplemental materials submitted become the property of the Tuck School of Business and cannot be returned.
+All application and supplemental material submitted become the property of the Tuck School of Business and cannot be returned.

 For reapplicants or prospective students who have completed their business-school research and know that Tuck is their first choice, the Early Action round is a great option.
 Early Action provides you with the certainty of learning whether you have been offered admission to Tuck no later than mid-December, see important dates for exact timing.
-This offer is nonbinding, giving you the opportunity to explore other options until the January response deadline.
+This offer is nonbinding.
 Any applicant who is accepted in the Early Action round and who would like to secure a spot in the incoming class will be required to submit a nonrefundable deposit of $4,500—which is applied against tuition—by the January deadline indicated on important dates.

 International applicants may apply in any round; however, for applicants who cannot secure a U.S. visa by August 1, admission will be deferred to the following year.
 U.S. visa eligibility forms will be made available to all accepted international students.
 These forms cannot be processed until the student has paid his/her enrollment deposit.
 Verification of financial support is required for all enrolling international students.
 Tuck provides assistance in facilitating the U.S. visa process through the Dartmouth Office of Visa and Immigration Services (OVIS).
 Please visit www.dartmouth.edu/~ovis for further details.